ValikDev/demo-accounts-nodejs-express-mongodb/README.md

-# Node.js + Express + TypeScript API
+# Demo: Accounts API

-A modular, scalable Express API built with TypeScript and ESLint Stylistic, using MongoDB for data storage.
+A scalable API built on Node.js + Express with TypeScript and ESLint Stylistic, using MongoDB for data storage.

 ## Prerequisites